Hurricane Recovery: How to Protect Your Home Before and After the Storm

 Millions of American homes on the Eastern Seaboard and Gulf Coast are at risk of hurricanes.
 Are you prepared?

-Hurricane recovery time is of course dependent on the severity of the storm and its associated consequences, but the extent of your preparation is a factor as well.
+In 2022, Hurricane Ian caused more than $110 billion in damage.
+Hurricane recovery time is, of course, dependent on the severity of the storm and its associated consequences, but the extent of your preparation is a factor as well.
 In this post, Liberty Home Guard will share how to prepare your home and family from a hurricane or similarly destructive storm.
-We’ll also describe what to do to recover in the storm’s wake.
+We'll also describe what to do to recover in the storm's wake.

 The Best Home Warranty Service